huabrandon0/unity-fps-jumper/README.md

 - Persisting data through XML serialization
 - Making an in-game timer
 - Modeling objects in and importing them from Maya
-- The math behind bunnyhopping and surfing
+- A lot of math dealing with vectors

 [A gameplay video (as of 1/5/2018)](https://www.youtube.com/watch?v=PNhT1gIw1J8).